errata-c/interactive_plotting/design.md

 Syntax?
 Perhaps just simple python with some custom classes and a predefined control flow or context.

-This would be the best option, to be like desmos however we need to modify things a little bit.

 - Predefine the initial scale for the grid, and draw it first.
 - Create a number of simple methods for creating functions.
 - Allow the viewport to be panned, zoomed, asymmetric scales, reset.